I'm working on an updated zippy first person account of what makes me tick. In the meantime check out the formal bio below.

 Deborah is an Internet industry veteran who merges expertise in design, marketing and innovation to bring fresh approaches to business.
 She is widely recognized for her practical understanding of the dynamics of the social web and its impact on culture, society and business.
 Deb was responsible for architecting the first-of-its-kind Social Media Lab for Procter & Gamble focused on customer relationships.
 This successful program led to P&G reinventing the nature of the company’s customer connection.
 Her current work focuses on the importance of real-world experimentation, open-innovation and the new human dynamics required for both startups and large organizations to succeed in an always-on, collaborative and connected world.

 A 'practical utopian' Deb inspires her audiences with excitement about possibilities and how to turn ideas into action.
 In a world that's changing too quickly to be definitive about anything in technology or the digital space, Deb offers her audiences an understanding of the fundamentals threaded through the issues that require examination to understand our connected world.
 Deb speaks and consults on digital user experience, innovation and the business impact of the Internet, specifically on the impact of the social web.
-She currently serves on Procter & Gamble’s Digital Advisory Board.
+She served on Procter & Gamble’s Digital Advisory Board.
 She has consulted with and advised Fortune 50 companies including Pepsi, General Mills, and GE, as well as numerous Internet startups and VC firms.
 She is a regular keynote speaker at tech and business conferences and is a co-host of the popular podcast Tummelvision.tv

 Personal tagline: Technology changes; humans don’t.